giffordlabcvr/DIGS-tool/md/CONTRIBUTING.md

 # DIGS tool Contributor Guidelines

-Welcome to DIGS tool !
+Welcome to the DIGS tool !
 We appreciate your interest in contributing to our project.
 By contributing, you help make DIGS tool  a better resource for the community.

 ## Table of Contents